Haufe-Lexware/wicked.haufe.io/doc/authorization-servers.md

 The Authorization Server takes the user name and password and checks those against an IdP (can be anything), and if and only if these credentials check out, the client ID is taken with the user's authenticated identity to create an access token for this user and a specific scope (if applicable).

 In addition to an access token, a refresh token is also passed on.

+The Resource Owner Password Grant can only be used with [local auth methods](auth-local.md) and in some cases, also with [the external auth method](auth-external.md).

+**Important:** The Resource Owner Password Grant is not a recommended flow for any typical use case of OAuth 2.0 anymore.
+It used to be recommended for mobile applications, but it has been superceded by the Authorization Code Grant with the PKCE extension (see above).
+It can still be of use for certain integration scenarios where an end user identity is needed, but there is no way to provide an interactive login.

+### Specialties per Client Type

+* **Confidential Clients** must present both their `client_id` and `client_secret` when requesting a token, or when refreshing a token
+* **Public Clients** must only present the `client_id` when requesting or refreshing a token

 ## Further reading